VladimirDegt/Iwonder/README.md

 ## Project Overview

-**YouKnow / Iwonder** is a mobile and web application that provides users with various categories of content:
+**Iwonda** is a mobile and web application that provides users with various categories of content:

 - Fun facts
 - Science facts